Queens-Applied-Sustainability/Time-Series-Tools/docs/index.rst

 There are two main components of TimeFlow:

-1. A `BaseRoutine` abstract class (and some more specific subclasses simple concrete ready-to-go subclasses) to organize your workflow into steps.
+1. A :code:`BaseRoutine` abstract class (and some more specific subclasses simple concrete ready-to-go subclasses) to organize your workflow into steps.

 2. A yaml-based declarative syntax of describing your workflow.